EvoEmo: Towards Evolved Emotional Policies for Adversarial LLM Agents in Multi-Turn Price Negotiation

-\paragraph{Experimental Setup.} Simulated negotiations are conducted to evaluate the impact of different buyer emotion configurations---vanilla, fixed-emotion, or EvoEmo-optimized---on negotiation outcomes.
+Simulated negotiations are conducted to evaluate the impact of different buyer emotion configurations---vanilla, fixed-emotion, or EvoEmo---on negotiation outcomes.
+For EvoEmo, we evolve emotional strategies against fixed adversaries, then deploy these optimized policies against the same opponents for performance evaluation.
+The emotional policy adapts dynamically based on the ongoing interaction, allowing the agent to discover optimal emotional responses specific to each unique negotiation context.

 In all simulations, as mentioned earlier, sellers receive no emotional prompts, establishing a controlled environment to examine how the buyer’s emotional profile influences negotiation dynamics when interacting with a vanilla seller powered by LLMs trained on real-world data.
 Moreover, all three LLMs described previously are employed to power both buyer and seller agents, resulting in \textit{nine} distinct buyer-seller pairings for the negotiation experiments.

 All negotiations begin with the seller's initial offer, as depicted in \autoref{fig:workflow}.
 Performance is evaluated using three key metrics: (1) \textbf{Negotiation Success Rate} (\%), the percentage of dialogues that result in an agreement; (2) \textbf{Buyer's Savings} (\%), the percentage of the reduction between the seller's initial price and the final agreed-upon price; and (3) \textbf{Negotiation Efficiency}, the total number of dialogue turns between buyer and seller.
 Experiments were conducted across all nine LLM pairings, and results compared the two baselines with EvoEmo, reported as the mean and standard deviation over 20 distinct negotiation scenarios.
 The negotiation framework was implemented using LangGraph, with a maximum of 30 dialogue turns per negotiation session.
 Additionally, a third-party agent based on {\tt GPT-4.1} was employed to serve as a mediator, monitoring the negotiation in real time.
 This agent analyzes the dialogue history to classify each negotiation into one of three states: (1) accepted (agreement reached), (2) breakdown (negotiation failed), or (3) ongoing (active negotiation).
 This mechanism ensures consistent and impartial evaluation of negotiation outcomes across all simulations.